lucasSaavedra123/DeepTrack2/README.md

 We provide tools to create physical simulations of optical systems, to generate and train neural network models, and to analyze experimental data.

+FORK NOTE: This repository is adapted for M1 processor.

 # Installation

 DeepTrack 2.1 requires at least python 3.6.